dianaseung/quickLR/README.md

 ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password';
 exit
 ```
-c).
-Use the password set in b) to run the security script to change password, and follow the prompts.
+b).
+Use the password set in a) to run the security script to change password, and follow the prompts.
 ```
 sudo mysql_secure_installation
 ```

-d).
+c).
 Open MySQL prompt to create MySQL user (replace 'user' with your own user) and set permissions
 ```
 sudo mysql
 ```